Dance (DNCE)

 Additional Information: Departmental Category: Production

-Enhances rhythmic acuity through intensive rhythmic drills, analytical listening, drumming, notating and creating rhythm-based performance work.
-Course material explores non-Western rhythmic paradigms, irregular meters, mixed meters, poly-meter, polyrhythms, etc., and how to communicate clearly with a live accompanist in technique class.
-Meets with DNCE 3014.
+Enhances rhythmic acuity through intensive rhythmic skills training, analytical listening, drumming, notating, and creating rhythm-based performance work.
+Course material explores non-Western rhythmic paradigms, irregular meters, mixed meters, polyrhythms, etc., and how to communicate clearly with musicians from a dance perspective.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Requisites: Restricted to Dance (DNCE) graduate students only.